Wedding venues may be cheaper in the winter, but not less elegant

 Another huge factor for couples to think about is venue pricing, as it is expected to be cheaper during the off-peak wedding seasons.

-“There is a better chance at finding lower prices during those months compared to peak wedding season,” said Lacia.
+“There is a better chance at finding lower prices during those months compared to peak wedding season,” said Iacia.

 Although it may be cheaper, The Knot said to also keep in mind popular winter destinations that may affect prices because of the increased demand for vendors and venues.